zepedrocosta/Backup-UNRAID-NAS/README.md

 ![Cron](images/Cron.png)

-5. In the gear next to the name click on `Edit Script` and copy the script with all the variables set up.
-In your encripted your rclone config you must place it in the `export RCLONE_CONFIG_PASS`.
+5. In the gear icon next to the  script name click on `Edit Script` and copy the script with all the variables set up.
+If you encripted your rclone config you must place it in the `export RCLONE_CONFIG_PASS`.

 6. Then click on `RUN SCRIPT` and watch it sync to AWS. :)